funkyguitar/project2/Crowdfunding_ETL/README.md

-Jupyter notebook that extracts data from crowdfunding and contact files, performs data cleaning and manipulation, and exports the resulting DataFrames as CSV files for further analysis.
+Jupyter Notebook that uses Python and Pandas to extract data from crowdfunding and contact files.
+Performs data cleaning and exports the resulting DataFrames as CSV files into a Postgres database.
+ERD and table schema created using CSV file data.